 - Submit the International Application for Undergraduate Admission.
 Currently, application fees for degree-seeking programs are waived for international applicants.

 - Request all official, required admission items listed on the application portal to be sent directly to the Office of International Admissions.
 See Official Credential Policy.

 - If you would like to grant information access to a representative, friend, or family member, complete the Student Information Access Form.

 - If a representative is assisting with the application process, submit the Application Cover Sheet.

-Once all requested credentials are received, wait for an admission decision.
-Admission letters will be sent to the student email address provided on the application.
+- Once all requested credentials are received, wait for an admission decision.
+Decision letters will be sent to the student email address provided on the application.

 Official Credential Policy

-Official credentials are received by the Marshall University Office of Admissions directly from the issuing examination board or records office.
+Official credentials are received by the Marshall University Office of International Admissions directly from the issuing examination board, credential evaluation company, or records office.
 Student copies of transcripts, evaluations, faxed copies of college transcripts, or credentials issued to any party other than Marshall University are not considered official.

-Official documents may be mailed to the following address:
+Official documents may be mailed to the following address from the issuing source:

 1 John Marshall Drive